YtPopcorn/YtPopcorn/README.md

-- 👋 Hi, I’m @YtPopcorn
+- 👋 Hi, I’m @YtPopcorn.
-- 👀 I’m interested in coding and building cool things
+- 👀 I’m interested in coding and building cool things.
 - 🌱 I’m currently learning to code.
-- 💞️ I’m looking to collaborate on coding projects
+- 💞️ I’m looking to collaborate on coding projects.
 - 📫 How to reach me.
 You can reach me on Instagram @ytpopcorn73

 <!---